 The compose process starts in the background and shows the composer Universally Unique Identifier (UUID).

-- 3. The image creation can take up to ten minutes to complete.
-To check the status of the compose: - # composer-cli compose status
+3. The image creation can take up to ten minutes to complete.
+To check the status of the compose:

 A finished compose shows the FINISHED status value.
 To identify your compose in the list, use its UUID.